This Gluten-Free Bechamel Sauce recipe can be made with or without dairy, and it always comes out beautifully.

 So, what should you use your gluten-free Bechamel on?

 While "everything" probably isn't a reasonable answer, it's pretty close.
-You can make the Pioneer Woman's Mac & Cheese, using this sauce and some GF elbow noodles (I like Pamela's or Jovial for dried, Manini's for fresh).
+You can make the Pioneer Woman's Mac & Cheese, using this sauce and some GF elbow noodles (I like Jovial for dried, Manini's for fresh).
 You can recreate Ina Garten's Cauliflower Gratin or make my gluten-free Cauliflower in Béchamel.
 And who doesn't want their cauliflower dressed up in Ina's creamy cheese sauce?
 It's the base for Nigella Lawson's "Big Pasta" with Mushroom, Garlic, Parsley and Thyme, and if there was anything besides the word "Nigella" that makes me want to try a recipe, "Big Pasta" is probably it.

 Bechamel is also the key to my White Lasagna.
 It's loaded with mushrooms, spinach and artichokes, and it is next-level, no I'm not kidding, tell red sauce to take a backseat, all-the-way good.